tonmoy-hossain/tonmoy-hossain.github.io/_news/announcement_24_2019-08-25.md

 related_posts: false
 ---

-[Aug 25, 2019]  - Joined as an Adjunct Lecturer in the [Department of CSE, Ahsanullah University of Science and Technology](http://aust.edu/).
+Joined as an Adjunct Lecturer in the [Department of CSE, Ahsanullah University of Science and Technology](http://aust.edu/).